OliverLDS/agentr/Readme.md

 Agents can fetch data, analyze it, generate insights and content, post to channels, or interact with APIs (like OKX, FRED, or Telegram).

+**Note:** XAgent is a “headless” framework, meaning it provides no scheduler or loop by default — *you* control when and how often each agent runs.

 ## 🔧 Installation

 Clone the repo and install locally: